Disability Benefit Growth and Disability Reform in the U.S.: Lessons from Other OECD Nations

 Downward Nominal Wage Rigidities Bend the Phillips Curve

-We show that the existence of downward nominal wage rigidities bends the short-run wage Phillips curve.
 We introduce a model of monetary policy with downward nominal wage rigidities and show that both the slope and curvature of the Phillips curve depend on the level of inflation and the extent of downward nominal wage rigidities.
 This is true for the both the long-run and the short-run Phillips curve.
-Comparing simulation results from the model with data on U.S. wage changes since the onset of the Great Recession, we show that downward nominal wage rigidities have likely played a role in shaping the dynamics of unemployment and wage growth from 2006 through 2012.
+Comparing simulation results from the model with data on U.S. wage patterns, we show that downward nominal wage rigidities likely have played a role in shaping the dynamics of unemployment and wage growth during the last three recessions and subsequent recoveries.

 Dissecting Aggregate Real Wage Fluctuations: Individual Wage Growth and the Composition Effect